 Announcements

 Sitouts have been virtually eliminated for our games.
 If there is a half-table, players at that table will use provided tablets to play against Advanced BBO Robots.
 Scores will count, but robots are ineligible for Masterpoints.
+With 2-board rounds, the director may choose to just have sitouts.

 We no longer hold Virtual Club games on BBO, for a number of reasons: general lack of interest, change in 'visitor policy', gouging rates from BBO.